david-grs/optiver_trading_game_client/README.md

 **All of you are trading on the same exchange, which means that you will compete for the same opportunities...
 In order to deal with competitive orders, the exchange is using a first come first serve policy!**

-**Last thing: every trade done will impact your position &mdash; keep an eye on it to manage your risk exposure!**
+**Last thing: every trade will impact your position &mdash; keep an eye on it to manage your risk exposure!**

 Good luck!